Robust Control Barrier Functions using Uncertainty Estimation with Application to Mobile Robots: Simulations And Hardware Experiments

+We compared the proposed method to the robustified HOCBF \cite{tan2021high} (Remark 3) with a known time-invariant upper bound of the matched uncertainty ${\Delta_m}$ such that ${ \|\Delta_m(x,u)\| \!<\! \Bar{\Delta}_m }$, ${\forall (x, u) \in X \times U}$.
+However, this method ignores the unmatched uncertainty ${\Delta}_u$ and thus does not guarantee safety in the presence of unmatched disturbances, as it relies on the assumption that ${\text{IRD} \!=\! \text{DRD} \!=\! r}$.
+As discussed in Section~\ref{sec:intro}, our method is, to the best of our knowledge, the first to ensure robust safety against both matched and unmatched uncertainties via HOCBFs.

-Data from the simulated system (100 Hz sampling rate) are presented in Fig.~\ref{fig:result_acc}.
-With the HOCBF-QP controller, the abstract nominal system, i.e., the elastic actuator dynamics without uncertainty, remains safe.
-But safety violations occur in the presence of unmodelled system dynamics.
+Data from the simulated system (100 Hz sampling rate) are presented in Fig.~\ref{fig:result_EA}.
+With the HOCBF-QP controller, the nominal system (the elastic actuatorwithout uncertainty) remains safe.
+However, safety violations occur in the presence of unmodelled system dynamics.
+Additionally, the robustified HOCBF method \cite{tan2021high} does not guarantee safety, as it only considers matched uncertainty.
 Note that the HOCBF-QP results in an unsafe system, whereas the system remains safe with our proposed method.
-Fig.~\ref{fig:result_acc} also demonstrates that the proposed uncertainty estimator effectively estimates actual modeling uncertainties within the quantified bounds.
-We chose ${H = \diag(1, 1, 1, 1)}$ to solve Lyapunov equation \eqref{eq:lyapu}.
+Fig.~\ref{fig:result_EA} also demonstrates that the proposed uncertainty estimator effectively estimates actual modeling uncertainties within the quantified bounds.